ac1ra/NUC7i3BNH-Hackintosh/README.md

 - check "Install for UEFI booting only", "Install Clover in the ESP" will automatically select.
 - the defaults for Drivers64UEFI are recommended

+Terminal:

-> sudo diskutil mount disk1s1 "where EFI parition on the USB"
+> sudo diskutil mount disk1s1

 Remove CLOVER from EFI.
 Download CLOVER from here and copy to EFI.
 USB bootloader ready.